swilgosz/hanamimastery/data/episodes/13-dry-container-tips.md

 # => ["notifications", "settings"]
 ```

-This feature allows hanami console to be always extremely quick and the same applies to different test runs, no matter how much your app grows.
+This feature **allows the hanami console to be always extremely quick** and **the same applies to different test runs**, no matter how much your app grows.

-However, it's useful to preview all loadable deps to quickly find what we need.
+However, it's often useful to preview all loadable deps to quickly find what we need.

-#### Load all dependencies on demand using `#finalize!`
+#### Load all dependencies on-demand using `#finalize!`

-I can force the container to load everything at once by calling `#finalize!` method ending with bang on it.
+I can force the container to load everything at once by calling `#finalize!` method ending it with a bang.

 ```ruby
 container.finalize!